harshbhandariv/characteristicEquation/README.md

 # Characteristic Equation
-finding the characteristic equation of matrix
+Finding the characteristic equation of matrix